Harry Maguire to start Manchester United transformation, says Jamie Redknapp

 The England international followed Aaron Wan-Bissaka by making the switch Old Trafford this summer, and both are in contention to make their Premier League debuts for the club against Chelsea on Renault Super Sunday, live on Sky Sports.

-United probably paid too much for Maguire in Redknapp's opinion that figure can be overlooked in light of the attributes the 26-year-old will bring on and off the pitch.
+United probably paid too much for Maguire in Redknapp's opinion, but that figure can be overlooked in light of the attributes the 26-year-old will bring on and off the pitch.

 "It seems like there is something fundamentally wrong with that dressing room," the Sky Sports pundit said.
 "There are too many players who don't feel that passion to play for Manchester United.